maliniroyc/Trade_Sentiment_Analysis_Python/README.md

   The weekly average PnL chart shows sharp drawdowns during Fear regimes, highlighting elevated downside risk compared to Greed periods.

 All visuals are saved in the `outputs/` folder.

-## Final Report

-See `ds_report.pdf` for a detailed summary of:
-- Cleaning steps
-- Charts
-- Insights
-- Final conclusions

-## Tools Used

-- Python (Pandas, Matplotlib, Seaborn)
-- Jupyter Notebook
-- GitHub
-- Google Docs (for PDF report)

-## Methodology

-1. We analyzed the relationship between market sentiment (Fear vs Greed) and trader behavior using Hyperliquid historical trade data combined with a Bitcoin Fear & Greed Index.
-2. Trade-level data was cleaned, timestamps were normalized, and metrics were aggregated to a daily trader level.
-3. Key performance and behavioral metrics were computed and aligned with daily sentiment labels.
-4. We then compared performance across sentiment regimes and segmented traders by leverage, frequency, and consistency.

 ## Key Insights (Backed by Charts & Tables)